 Beyond the fascinating and groundbreaking technology that lies beneath the surface, the punch line is that the first 3D Xpoint memories are not found in the laboratory at a single prototype level, but in mass production preparations with an impressive 128 gigabit storage capacity per chip - and should be available as early as next year.

-- Source for News 1
+- Source of information 1

 - Source for News 2